openordu/ordu-ui/src/docs/formatting.md

 <!-- .element: class="r-fit-text" -->

-> By Mr.Hope.
+> This is a slide.
 Please scroll mousewheel down to the next slide

 ---